BIG-SA/BASH-Intro-2018/notes/4_bash_scripting.md

 ### EXERCISE

-The Adelaide CBD Particule data is measured by a Beta Attenuation Monitor (BAM) where the two individual measurements are PM10 BAM µg/m3 (Particulate Matter 10 microns or less) and PM2.5 BAM µg/m3 (Particulate Matter 2.5 microns or less).
+The Adelaide CBD Particulate data is measured by a Beta Attenuation Monitor (BAM) where the two individual measurements are PM10 BAM µg/m3 (Particulate Matter 10 microns or less) and PM2.5 BAM µg/m3 (Particulate Matter 2.5 microns or less).
 Across every month in 2015, during what time of the day was the PM10 and PM2.5 measurements at their highest?

 Using the skills in this tutorial, as well as your knowledge of commands such as `echo`, `awk`, `grep`, write a script that reads the 2015 data and outputs the answer